 - (a) If from any cause whatever there is no liquidator acting, the Court may appoint a liquidator. - (b) The Court may, on cause shown, remove a liquidator and appoint another liquidator. - (c) The liquidator shall, within 21 days after their appointment, deliver to the Registrar for registration a notice of appointment in the prescribed form. - 377.
-If the liquidator fails to comply with the requirements of section 376, they shall be liable to a fine not exceeding 3 penalty units.
+If the liquidator fails to comply with the requirements of section 376, they shall be liable to a fine of 150,000 kyats.